VishalBorase1/Book-Shop/README.md

 ## 🔧 Running the tests <a name = "tests"></a>
-First Go into Eclipse IDE and you can run the program using Java Application Right click on project and run as java apllication. load the JDBC driver after it automatically establish connection then application Window are open .
+First Go into Eclipse IDE and you can run the program using Java Application Right click on project and run as java apllication. load the JDBC driver after it automatically establish connection then application Window are open.That is Book Shop Window.

 ## 🎈 Usage <a name="usage"></a>
 This is CRUD operation project you can use it to store Books Data  stores Many No of